 Within two hours they uncovered the cause of John’s stroke.
 He had a benign cardiac tumor, called a papillary fibroelastoma, on one of his heart valves.
 It was likely that a piece of the tumor had broken off and temporarily blocked the blood supply to a section of John’s brain, causing his stroke and loss of consciousness.

-Doctors told John’s family that strokes caused by papillary fibroelastoma can cause strokes and lead to brain damage when pieces of the tumor break off in the heart and make their way to the blood vessels in the brain.
+Doctors told John’s family that strokes caused by papillary fibroelastoma can lead to brain damage when pieces of the tumor break off in the heart and make their way to the blood vessels in the brain.
 Fortunately, in John’s case, the blockage didn’t last long or cause permanent brain damage.

 However, John was still at grave risk.
 Because one piece of the tumor had broken off, there was a good chance that additional pieces would break off and cause a more serious stroke.
 The medical team decided they needed to act quickly to remove the tumor.